tsmdt/whisply/README.md

   --translate             Translate transcription to English.
   --srt                   Create .srt subtitles from the transcription.
   --webvtt                Create .webvtt subtitles from the transcription.
+  --sub_length INTEGER    Maximum duration in seconds for each subtitle block
+                          (Default: auto); e.g. "10" produces subtitles where each individual subtitle block covers at least 10 seconds of the video.
   --txt                   Create .txt with the transcription.
   --config FILE           Path to configuration file.
   --list_formats          List supported audio and video formats.